Antelina/WeatherApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Disclaimer:
+All images used were downloaded from the internet.
+Project: WeatherApp
+Project Overview:
+The WeatherApp project is a user interface designed to provide real-time weather data for a specific location, in this case, Athens.
+The application is built using the Angular framework version 17.1.3 and utilizes the OpenWeatherMap API to fetch weather information.
+The WeatherApp displays the following weather data for the predefined location:
+•	Current temperature in degrees Celsius.
+•	Minimum temperature in degrees Celsius.
+•	Maximum temperature in degrees Celsius.
+•	Humidity percentage.
+•	Wind speed in kilometers per hour.
+Additionally, the application dynamically changes the background image to indicate whether it is day or night at the location being displayed.